-In October 2022, we sold 11.9 million shares of common stock (inclusive of shares sold pursuant to an over-allotment option granted to the underwriters in connection with the offering) through an underwritten public offering at a price of \$26.50 per share for aggregate net proceeds of approximately \$296.2 million.
+In October 2022, we sold 11,933,962 shares of common stock (inclusive of shares sold pursuant to an overallotment option granted to the underwriters in connection with the offering) through an underwritten public offering at a price of \$26.50 per share for aggregate net proceeds of approximately \$296.2 million.

-There have been no material changes in the planned use of the net proceeds from the follow-on public offering as described in the final prospectus supplement filed with the SEC on October 20, 2022.
-We have invested the funds received in short to intermediate term, interest-bearing investment-grade securities and government securities.
+There have been no material changes in the planned use of the net proceeds from the follow-on public offering as described in the Registration Statement.
+We have invested the funds received in short-term and long-term, interest-bearing investment-grade securities and government securities.